 We have certainly improved a lot and we are very proud of the team that has helped push out the public API.
 Our API is used by thousands of users daily, including websites in the blockchain space, such as Etherscan, TokenMarket, Blockchair, 99Bitcoins, and Cryptoid.info.
 We are very proud that our team has pushed out multiple quarterly crypto updates to educate the community about market movements and directions.

 We hope that, in the future, we can be more prompt in announcing our product updates.
 The crypto ecosystem still needs lots of improvements.
-We are always looking for ways to improve CoinGecko, so if you have any feedback or suggestions, we would love to hear from you via email at firstname.lastname@example.org or in our Telegram and Discord group.
+We are always looking for ways to improve CoinGecko, so if you have any feedback or suggestions, we would love to hear from you via our request form on support.coingecko.com or in our Telegram and Discord group.

 We would love to communicate more with you, so do say hi to us.
 Join us in our chat group to discuss crypto with us 🙂